 Jon Krakauer’s account of the 1996 Everest disaster, Into Thin Air reveals the lure and deadly gamble of the world’s highest mountain.

 The beautiful, remote world he describes in Into Thin Air is vivid and compelling.
 It shines a light on the obsession that drives climbers of all abilities.
 And given how things turned out on this particular climb in 1996, it’s a haunting combination of memoir and memorial.

 Like Into the Wild, Krakauer’s documentary-style written account of the disappearance of Chris McCandless, this is a detailed reconstruction of events that really happened.

 What is Into Thin Air about?

 Krakauer thinks he’s won the lottery when he gets a shot at climbing Everest for a magazine feature.
-He, like the climbing party he joins, is obsessed with mountains – and this mountain in particular.
+He, like the climbing party he joins, is a climbing fanatic – and of this mountain in particular.

 The first half of the book is a travelogue.
 Krakauer turns his journalistic lens on himself and his fellow climbers.
 He explains what brings them each to Everest, and why.
 Some won’t return.

 He also gives some insight into what Everest signifies within the climbing community.
-It’s an endeavour rooted in colonialism.
+The endeavour has roots in colonialism.
 Now too there are concerns for the damage climbing does to the region.

 Krakauer lingers on the commercialisation of Everest.
 Pictures of climbers queueing to reach the summit hit headlines again in 2019.
 The controversy has particular relevance to the 1996 disaster.

 For non-climbers, Krakauer’s detailed description of climbing Everest is a jewel.
 It’s a hypnotic, vivid description of an alien landscape that most of us will never see in person.
 He also shows what climbing is like – what it involves, and what it feels like at its best and worst.